Board of Directors

 Tara is looking to join an organization that provides needed and important services to the community.

-Sally Birley - Director
+Sally Birley - Secretary

 I was born and raised in Fort St. John to a pioneer family of the Peace River Area and as a result I have deep roots in the area.
 I’ve worked in education system in various capacities from preschool to high school since 1982 to present.
 Recently, I completed a Masters in Education to be the Teacher of the Deaf and Hard of Hearing, a position I’ve held for the past three years.
 I am also a resource teacher and plan individual programs for students who need extra support.
 In addition to teaching, I have a small business and realize the importance of budgeting and managing operating expenses.